Notice

 Hemorrhoids are swollen veins inside or outside the anus.
 They may be caused by increased pressure, such as straining when having a bowel movement or pregnancy.
-Hemorrhoids can cause pain, bleeding, clots, and itching.
+Hemorrhoids can cause pain, bleeding, swelling, and itching.
 This handout tells you how to care for yourself after they are removed.

 Take a sitz bath at least three to four times a day and after each bowel movement for several days.
 Sit in bathtub filled with 3-5 inches of warm water for at least 10-20 minutes.
-Do not add anything to the water Or use a sitz bath unit that fits over your toilet.
+Do not add anything to the water or use a sitz bath unit that fits over your toilet.

 Avoid toilet paper.
 Instead, spray the area with warm water after a bowel movement.
 We will give you a spray bottle.
 You may want to use a handheld shower, or gently pat dry with a baby wipe, (free of perfume, dyes, and alcohol).

 You will have yellow-red drainage for at least 7-14 days.
-Wear pads (free of perfume and dyes) in cotton underwear (use dye and fragrance free detergent) to monitor drainage.
+Wear pads (free of perfume and dyes) in cotton underwear (use dye and fragrance-free detergent) to monitor drainage.
 Change pads every 4 hours or as needed to limit wetness and prevent itching.

 You may see more bloody drainage as you have bowel movements and become more active.
 You may have swelling at the anus with tissue sticking out from anus.
 You may also have a lump or skin tags grow around the anus.
 This is your body’s reaction to the incisions made at surgery.
 These lumps will shrink as you heal.

-• Plan for rest during the day.
+Plan for rest during the day.
 Expect to be up and around doing light duties each day to keep up your strength.

-• Change position often for comfort.
+Change positions often for comfort.

-• No driving while taking opioid pain pills.
+No driving while taking opioid pain pills.

-• You may resume sex when your doctor says it is okay.
+You may resume sex when your doctor says it is okay.

-• Check with your doctor before you return to work.
+Check with your doctor before you return to work.
 You may be out of work longer if your job involves lifting or sitting.

 After surgery, you will have pain.
 At first, you will feel numb in your rectal area.
 Take your pain pills before you have pain and take them on a schedule for at least the first 1-2 days to stay ahead of the pain.
-Taking acetaminophen (Tylenol ®) and ibuprofen throughout the day helps keep the pain at a lower level.
+Taking acetaminophen (Tylenol®) and ibuprofen throughout the day helps keep the pain at a lower level.

 The first 5 days you will have a lot of pain.
 Expect to have pain with your first bowel movement.
 Do not hold off on having a bowel movement.
 Follow the urge to go when you feel it.